-Miles Bukiet is also a Wesleyan Alumni.
-He graduated in 2011 and spent five years of full-time study of meditation including two years at monasteries and practice centers in Asia, two years of solitary retreat under the guidance of Alan Wallace, Ph.D. and Roshi Joan Halifax, Ph.D, and one year studying with Soryu Forall at the Monastic Academy.
+Miles is one of our retreat leaders and a teacher of interpersonal meditation.
+He graduated from Wesleyan University in 2011 and spent five years of full-time study of meditation including two years at monasteries and practice centers in Asia, two years of solitary retreat under the guidance of Alan Wallace, Ph.D. and Roshi Joan Halifax, Ph.D, and one year studying with Soryu Forall at the Monastic Academy.
 His practice experience in meditation and related mind-body disciplines includes upwards of 10,000 hours of practice.

 Rabbi David has provided ongoing support for us during our time at Wesleyan, and has played a crucial role in bringing meditation to the Wesleyan community at large.